SnootyMonkey/Falkland-CMS/README.md

 ## Getting Help

 Falkland CMS is pre-alpha and not yet usable.
-A usable version is expected in early 2015, and instructions for getting help will be available then.
+A usable version is expected in 2015, and instructions for getting help will be available then.

 ## Development and Contributing